Understanding Block Blobs, Append Blobs, and Page Blobs

 Updated: August 4, 2015

-The storage service offers two types of blobs, block blobs and page blobs.
+The storage service offers three types of blobs, block blobs, append blobs, and page blobs.
 You specify the blob type when you create the blob.
-Once the blob has been created, its type cannot be changed, and it can be updated only by using operations appropriate for that blob type, i.e., writing a block or list of blocks to a block blob, and writing pages to a page blob.
+Once the blob has been created, its type cannot be changed, and it can be updated only by using operations appropriate for that blob type, i.e., writing a block or list of blocks to a block blob, appending blocks to a append blob, and writing pages to a page blob.